Why the newly licensed antibiotic cefepime should be introduced to UK formularies

 Cefepime, a fourth-generation broad-spectrum cephalosporin, has been used extensively in the United States, Europe and parts of Asia, but it was not until December 2017 that it was licensed for use in UK healthcare, where it may be particularly useful.

 In recent years, there has been a UK-wide drive to move towards ambulatory care — a streamlined ‘outpatient’ approach to managing patients who present in the hospital, without admitting them.
-Although submitting service data is not a mandatory requirement, data obtained from the National Outcome Registry System suggest that uptake of cefepime has been slow since it was licensed: there have only been two UK trusts that appear to have prescribed cefepime for patients using outpatient services.
+Although submitting service data is not a mandatory requirement, data obtained from the National Outcome Registry System suggest that uptake of cefepime has been slow since it was licensed: only two UK trusts appear to have prescribed cefepime for patients using outpatient services.
 However, with its stability and spectrum of activity, cefepime is a welcome alternative antimicrobial agent for use in this setting.

 Cefepime is licensed for twice-daily dosing for non life-threatening infections, so it is a good option for outpatient parenteral antimicrobial therapy (OPAT) services.
 These services allow medically stable patients to receive their intravenous antibiotics in the outpatient clinic by visiting the hospital once or twice per day, or to have the antibiotic administered in their own homes if they are unable to visit for daily administration.
-OPAT services reduce the demand for hospital beds and prevent patients from being exposed to potential infections in a hospital setting.
+OPAT services reduce the demand for hospital beds and prevent patients from being exposed to potential infections in an outpatient setting.

 In cases where 2g three times daily dosage is required, such as for pseudomonal infections, treatment can be facilitated by continuous infusion via elastomeric pumps.